 Collections: There are over 50,000 items in the North Palm Beach Library.
 Formats include print books, large print, DVD, books on CD, e-books, e-audio books, print magazines, electronic magazines, hotspots, and newspapers.
 For FY2022 the library circulated 77,461 items.

 Programs and Services: The North Palm Beach Library is open 56 hours per week, six days per week.
 Staff purchases, enters and maintains books and materials into the permanent collection, and periodically purges outdated or worn materials for sale at the annual book sale.
 Staff processes all borrower registrations and requests and handles oversight of the on-site meeting room.
 Library programs are scheduled throughout the year and include story times, author lectures, book discussions, and other special events.

 The Library also offers a variety of reference services including simple inquiries, research assistance, and inter-library loans of materials not in the collection.
 The adult library has two electronic catalog computers and the children's library has four computers with educational software and games for children.
 In the Computer Lab, there are sixteen computers available for public use, a Toshiba printer and scanner, and wireless printing options.
 All of the computers have genealogy, Microsoft Office, and Internet access.

-Staff: There are fourteen (14) staff members (7FTE) in the Library; two are librarians with a Master's Degree in Library Science that is recognized by the American Library Association.
+Staff: There are fourteen (15) staff members (7FTE) in the Library; three are librarians with a Master's Degree in Library Science that is recognized by the American Library Association.

 Financial Resources: Funding for the Library system comes from a combination of local government funds, State Aid to Public Libraries grant funds, and donations.